GizzlyFacu/GizzlyVaultTones/Tasks.md

 ---
 ## Where did I Stop
 - Success Connecting notes depending on what Track is selected.
+- Success making a FileDialog conection + folder creation
 ## What I need to do Next
 - Execute another mediaplayer for audio notes.
-- Do a FileDialog conection.
+- Save SongNotes:
+    - Audio-notes inside songfolders.
+    - Text-notes as i dont know how to save that.

 ## First Level: Working on Backend
 1. Finish Library Backend .cpp